Listen to This Article:

 At Escoffier, students can begin their programs by exploring and practicing important culinary fundamentals like knife skills, proper food storage, and how to select the proper tools.
 These skills can serve as building blocks as students experiment with new ideas and subsequently move onto more advanced techniques.

-And as a pioneer in online culinary education, Escoffier has created an entirely new method of sharing the culinary arts, baking & pastry, plant-based cooking, holistic nutrition & wellness, and hospitality and restaurant operations with its students.
+And as a pioneer in online culinary education, Escoffier has created an entirely new method of sharing the culinary arts, baking & pastry, plant-based cooking, holistic nutrition & wellness, food entrepreneurship, and hospitality and restaurant operations management with its students.

 The Future Is Now